Understanding multi-fidelity training of machine-learned force-fields: Related Work

 \section{Related Work}

-Initial MLFF approaches involved hand-crafted descriptors processed by multi-layer perceptrons,\cite{Behler-07-04} Gaussian processes,\cite{Bartok-10-04} or linear models.\cite{Drautz-19-01} Subsequently, models based on graph neural network (GNN) architectures have surpassed descriptor-based models in accuracy on most benchmarks.\cite{Gasteiger-22-04a,Gasteiger-22-04b,Batzner-22-05,Batatia-22,Musaelian-22-04} In this study, we compare two state-of-the-art GNNs: MACE \cite{Batatia-22} and Allegro \cite{Musaelian-22-04}.
+Initial MLFF approaches involved hand-crafted descriptors processed by multi-layer perceptrons,\cite{Behler-07-04} Gaussian processes,\cite{Bartok-10-04} or linear models.\cite{Drautz-19-01} Subsequently, models based on graph neural network (GNN) architectures have surpassed descriptor-based models in accuracy on most benchmarks.\cite{Schutt-18-03,Gasteiger-22-04a,Gasteiger-22-04b,Batzner-22-05,Batatia-22,Musaelian-22-04,Wang2024Enhancing,Liao2024EquiformerV2,Rhodes2025Orbv3,Wood2026UMA} In this study, we compare two state-of-the-art GNNs: MACE \cite{Batatia-22} and Allegro \cite{Musaelian-22-04}.
 Both architectures employ spherical tensor decompositions to generate equivariant representations of the local chemical environment.
 MACE explicitly constructs many-body features in each layer, whereas Allegro enforces locality by using local edge convolutions to incorporate many-body information progressively over multiple layers.

-In machine learning, multi-fidelity training refers to strategies where a model learns from multiple datasets that approximate the same underlying property but with varying levels of accuracy or cost.
-This contrasts with multi-task training, where a model learns to predict several, potentially unrelated properties.
+In machine learning, multi-fidelity training refers to strategies where a model learns from multiple datasets that contain labels of the same underlying property but at varying levels of accuracy, where higher accuracy typically incurs greater computational cost.
+This contrasts with multi-task training (a different flavour of transfer learning) where a model learns to predict several, potentially unrelated properties.
 This study focuses exclusively on multi-fidelity training strategies for MLFFs.
-We briefly review relevant prior work in the subsequent sections.
+We briefly review relevant prior work below.